Color Wheel Chart Made Easy

 • it shows how warm & cool colors really work;

-basic color wheel chart
+Closeup of a basic color wheel

 Basic Color Wheel

-On the other hand, the 'interior decorating' color wheel you can buy in paint supply stores is usually just a Basic Color Wheel for mixing colors.
+The 'interior decorating' color wheel you can buy in paint supply stores is usually just a Basic Color Wheel for mixing colors.

 It's a painters' color wheel rather than a design color wheel: It shows how to mix paint colors, not how to combine them successfully.